jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

-I must write documentation on how to design applications.
+I might write documentation on how to design applications.
 Designing that is not user interface centered and why my type of layering is better than user interface centered and other layering of application design.

 Attempt to Organize Lines Chapter